The Big Over Easy: Plot

-The book begins a short time after Easter, and no one can remember the last sunny day.
-Mary Mary, a detective sergeant from Basingstoke, is being transferred to Reading, Berkshire.
+The book begins on a rainy day the week after Easter in 2004.
+Mary Mary, a Detective Sergeant from Basingstoke, has been transferred to the Reading Central Police Station.
 She hopes to be paired up with Detective Chief Inspector Friedland Chymes, a member of the Detective's Guild with multiple appearances in the fictional magazine Amazing Crime Stories, but instead is paired up with Jack Spratt at the Nursery Crime Department, who is most famous for giant killing and for arresting the serial wife killer Bluebeard.
 Jack himself is living with his second wife, Madeleine, who moonlights as a photographer for certain prestigious events, and their five children: Pandora, Ben, Stevie, Jerome, and Megan.
 Madeleine is trying to rent the spare room in the house, but without much success.
-Jack's first wife could only eat fat and soon died.

-The day after Mary is transferred, Humpty Dumpty is discovered dead outside of his residence at Grimm's Road, apparently having fallen off the wall.
-Jack's Superintendent, Briggs, introduces him to Mary Mary at the crime scene.
+The next day, Humpty Dumpty is discovered dead outside of his residence at Grimm's Road, apparently having fallen off the wall.
+Once Jack arrives to the crime scene, his Superintendent, Briggs, introduces him to Mary Mary.
 Jack interviews some possible witnesses, including Wee Willie Winkie, the insomniac neighbor; Ms. Hubbard, the owner of the boarding house where Humpty stayed; and Prometheus, the titan from Greek mythology, the latter of which Jack offers to rent the spare room in his house to.
 They all describe Humpty as a nice egg, who generally kept to himself.
 Upon inspection of Humpty's room, Jack and Mary find some odd clues: several shares in Spongg Footcare, Reading's Footcare empire, a picture of Humpty with a girlfriend in Vienna, and a 28-foot-long strand of hair.
 They later interview Laura, Humpty Dumpty's ex-wife.
 When Jack returns home, he tells his mother that the painting of the cow his mother wanted to sell was fake and he only received some beans in return.
 Mrs. Spratt retorts that she had the painting valued years ago and that the auctioneer probably knows how incredibly valuable it is.
 She is so upset that she throws the beans out of the window, and Jack sees them bury into the ground by themselves.

 There is another interview at a hospital called Saint Cerebellum's, this time with mad scientist doctor Quatt, and on their way to meeting her Jack notices the serial killer the 'Gingerbread Man'.
 Jack had been chasing the killer in previous cases and had to witness his colleague having his arms ripped off, only for the local newspaper, the Gadfly, to say that Chymes had caught the 'Gingerbread Man'.
 The interview with Dr. Quatt only reveals that she was Humpty's doctor.
 The conversation ends with Quatt showing Jack and Mary her latest experiment, a kitten's head sewn onto the body of a haddock.